entroform/modus-operandi/development/style-guides/html.md

 ## Use Multiple Lines

-When there are more than one attributes break them into multiple lines.
+When there are more than one attributes, break them into multiple lines.

 ```html
 <input